Funding Innovation Since 1982. Learn, Create, and Succeed at the Knapp Venture Competition

 While a business plan is the tangible outcome of each team's efforts, generating the document in and of itself is not the Knapp Venture Competition's primary objective.
 Rather, the Knapp Venture Competition encourages a rigorous and cross-disciplinary application of the tools that students have learned in the MBA program.
 It requires them to integrate concepts from the core curriculum - economics, finance, operations, marketing, accounting, strategy, and organizational development - into a total plan for starting and operating a business.

-By refining their concept, researching its feasibility, building a management team, and preparing and presenting their plan, students test the full range of analytical and communications skills that they have developed while at Anderson.
+By refining a concept, researching its feasibility, building a management team, and preparing and presenting a plan, students test the full range of analytical and communications skills that they have developed while at Anderson.
 Moreover, they learn about their ability to work as a team and manage group dynamics.
-Finally, the screening and evaluative portions of the Competition provide a solid feedback mechanism to the student teams.
-Dozens of faculty, entrepreneurs, alumni, professional investors and advisors serve on the judging panels that evaluate each team's efforts.
+Finally, the screening and evaluative portions of the Knapp Venture Competition provide a solid feedback mechanism to the student teams.
+Dozens of entrepreneurs, alumni, and professional investors serve on the judging panels that evaluate each team's efforts.
 Year in and year out, students report that this feedback is one of the most valuable aspects of the competition.

-Two other groups of students benefit from the Competition.
+Two other groups of students benefit from the Knapp Venture Competition.
 The student organizers are presented with an opportunity to develop their leadership skills, as well as with valuable access to the extensive entrepreneurial networks and resources of the Anderson community.
-The entire student body is encouraged to view the Competition's final presentations in order to support their classmates, prepare for their own participation in future competitions, and to learn the standards that professional investors and entrepreneurs apply in evaluating businesses.
+The entire UCLA community is encouraged to view the competition's final presentations in order to support their classmates, prepare for their own participation in future competitions, and to learn the standards that professional investors and entrepreneurs apply in evaluating businesses.